clay-curry/clay-curry/README.md

 ## Hi there 👋

 Greetings!
-I am a budding software engineer passionate about tooling in all matters involving scale.
+I am a budding software engineer passionate about tooling, refactoring, and in all matters involving change at scale.

 > are you recruiting? [let's talk](mailto:me@claycurry.com)!